abuckenhofer/datamanagement-pattern/README.md

 $ <path to Python version>/python -m venv <path to virtual environment>
 ```

 <path to virtual environment> can be the root of the Python project, e.g. datamanagement-pattern.
+A directory "venv" is created afterwards.
+The directory must be included in a gitignore file.

 When the virtual environment is created, the virtual environment can be activated or deactivated:
 ```